natenka/pyneng-book-en/docs/source/book/09_functions/1_create_func.rst

-It is best not to be lazy to write short comments that describe the function.
-For example, describe what the function expects to input, what type of arguments should be and what will be the output.
+It is best not to be lazy to write short comments that describe function.
+For example, describe what function expects to input, what type of arguments should be and what will be the output.
 Besides, it is better to write a couple of sentences about what function does.
-This will help when in a month or two you will be trying to understand what the function you wrote is doing.
+This will help when in a month or two you will be trying to understand what function you wrote is doing.